Student Support Services

 - Provide programs and services for students with disabilities, in compliance with laws and regulations such as the Americans with Disabilities Act, Section 504 and 508 of the Rehabilitation Act, the California Community Colleges Title 5 regulations, and policies and procedures adopted by the Board of Trustees of the Santa Barbara Community College District.

-SBCC expects students to have a stable level of health in order to benefit from a full semester’s work.
+Students are considered "qualified" to attend college once they have been accepted.
+DSPS provides accommodations that provide equal access to District courses and programs.
+SBCC expects students to have a stable level of health in order to benefit from a full semester's work.
 It also expects students to demonstrate the ability to take care of personal needs unassisted, or provide a personal service attendant (PSA).
-Personal needs include such activities as negotiating campus facilities, lifting and carrying possessions, eating, drinking, or completing personal hygiene activities.
-SBCC requires students to contact a DSPS disabilities specialist if they intend to bring a PSA to campus.
-It also expects students to comply with the Code of Student Conduct, regardless of the basis of disability.
-SBCC invites students to request educational accommodations or DSPS services by contacting the DSPS Office, Room SS-160, or by calling (805) 730-4164 (voice) or email@example.com.
+Personal needs include such activities as negotiating campus facilities, lifting and carrying possessions , eating, or completing personal hygiene activities.
+SBCC requires students to contact a DSPS disabilities specialist if they intend to bring a PSA into the classroom.
+All students, regardless of the basis of disability, are expected to comply with the Code of Student Conduct.
+SBCC invites students to request educational accommodations or DSPS services by contacting the DSPS Office, Room SS-160, or by calling (805) 730-4164 (voice) or firstname.lastname@example.org.

 Distance Education Student Technical Support

-Distance Education Student Technical Support serves students by providing support for the college’s student portal (Pipeline) and the college’s authorized course management systems (Moodle and Canvas).
+Distance Education Student Technical Support serves students by providing support for the college’s student portal (Pipeline) and the college’s authorized course management systems (Canvas).

 (Career counseling, assessment, job referral, re-entry adults, Work Experience)